|Introduced||1905 – 1909|

 In June 2019 the Brighton Atlantic Project revealed that following the completion of 32424 Beachy Head the group planned to build a Wainwright class E locomotive.

 The decision to choose to build a class E was made because it was felt that one could be built on a reasonable timescale of about ten years.
-The project has yet to be fully costed but it was considered that the cost of the new build would be around £2.5m.

 In January 2020 it was reported that the estimated cost of the new locomotive would be £1.2m.